quentin-ld/zenpress/readme.txt

 = Do you accept donations? =

-I am accepting sponsorships via the GitHub Sponsors program: https://github.com/sponsors/quentin-ld/.
+I am accepting donations on my buymeacoffee page : https://buymeacoffee.com/quentinld.
 If you work at an agency that develops with WordPress, ask your company to provide sponsorship in order to invest in its supply chain.
 The tools that I maintain probably save your company time and money, and GitHub sponsorship can now be done at the organisation level.

 In addition, if you like the plugin then I'd love for you to leave a review.
 Tell all your friends about it too!

 == Changelog ==

+= 1.0.4 =

+- Fix ABSPATH on woocommerce patterns snippets.
+- Disable RSS feeds except main one.
+- Remove RSS feeds links in head except main one.
+- Remove Rest API link in head.
+- Remove WP Mail SMTP ads widget.

 = 1.0.3 =